 With Randy Taylor in custody for abduction, authorities searched his property once again.
-They discovered that the blue T-shirt Alexis wore on the CCTV footage was balled up under Randy’s couch.
+They discovered that the T-shirt Alexis wore on the CCTV footage was balled up under Randy’s couch.
 Along with it, the police also found black hair extensions and artificial eyelashes.
 Moreover, the T-shirt had a patch of blood on it, which, along with all the other objects, came back testing positive for Alexis’ DNA.
 Furthermore, authorities even found Alexis’ cell phone on Randy’s property.

 With a mountain of evidence against Randy, the police decided to charge him with murder even if the body was still missing.
 Once on trial, Randy insisted on his innocence and pleaded not guilty but was convicted of murder and abduction.
 Even though the police ran into a minor hitch with a serial killer being discovered in the same area, DNA evidence convinced them that Randy was the one behind Alexis’ murder.
 In a surprising turn of events, he wanted to accept a plea deal right before his sentencing.

 Randy claimed that someone else had killed Alexis and that he would lead authorities to her body for a lighter sentence.
 However, neither the victim’s family nor prosecutors agreed to the deal, and Randy was given two consecutive life sentences without parole in 2014.
 Over the years, Randy had appealed to overturn his conviction twice.
 The first appeal came in December 2014 and was subsequently thrown out by the court in May 2015.
 He then filed a second appeal, but the Supreme Court of Virginia denied the request in 2016.